LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 PODs are often called Structures.

+struct: A collection of a fixed number of components in which the components are accessed by name.

+In C++, struct is a reserved word.
 Every Structure begins with the keyword struct followed by the Structures desired name.
 Next, you list the members’ types and names.

 Each element of a class is called a member.
+The members of a struct, even though enclosed in braces (that is, they form a block), are not considered to form a compound statement.
+Thus, a semicolon (after the right brace) is essential to end the struct statement.
+A semicolon at the end of the struct is, therefore, a part of the syntax.

 General struct syntax: